Find Trade Colleges

 $21,225 Avg Student Debt

 Students from Utah who attend WSU full time pay an average of $6,391 in tuition and fees.
-Out-of-state students pay an average of $17,084.
-On average, bachelor’s degree students take out $21,225 in loans while pursuing their degree.
+Those students who come from outside the state pay an average of $17,084.
+Bachelor’s Degree recipients from WSU accumulate an average of $21,225 in student debt by the time they complete their degree.

 #12